kgdunn/pid-book/univariate-review/what-is-variability.rst

 .. index::
 	single: inspection costs

 #.
 Inspection costs: to mitigate the above risks you must inspect your product before you ship it to your customers.
 It is prohibitively expensive and inefficient to test every product (known as "*inspecting quality into your product*").
-A production line with low variability on the other hand, does not require us to inspect every product downstream of production.
+A production line with low variability on the other hand, requires less inspection of every product.

 	The pharmaceutical industry is well known to be inefficient in this respect, with terms such as "100% inspection" and even "200% inspection".
+Furthermore, some types of inspection are destructive, and therefore 100% inspection is not feasible.

 	.. index::
 		single: off-specification product